nppc/TinyDiversityRX5808/Readme.md

 ## Calibration
 - Power OFF VTX.
-- Power ON Googles and then press button on tVRX.
+- Power ON Goggles and then press button on tVRX.
 - LEDs will make 5 short (100ms) blinks indicating, that lowest video signal detection in progress.
 - When LEDs will stay lit, then power ON VTX.
 - After about 2 seconds LEDs will make 5 long (900ms) blinks indicating that highest video signal detection in progress.